Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex-valued Convolutional Networks: DCCN-Based OFDM Receiver

-To improve the training efficiency, several techniques are used.
-First, the training data is fed to the model in mini batches.
-The batch size is set to 512 OFDM symbols (64 OFDM Frames).
-With mini-batch technique, we could leverage the high throughput parallel processing capability of GPU, while minimize its high IO latency.
-Second, in the programming of NumPy-based OFDM transmitter and fading modules, data processing are vectorized and large loops are avoided.
-Third, the learning rate is set to 0.001 initially and decay exponentially every 2.5 episodes.
-This ensures a smaller learning rate for fine-tuning the model at later phase of training.
-Beside setting a maximum number of training episodes, we also set an early stop mechanism to end the training if key performance metric (BER) was not improved in a fixed window of most recent episodes.
-Notice that since we could not use all the possible training labels ($2^{46m}$ bits) for training, but generate random bits for each episode, we use episode instead of epoch (an iteration that all training data went through once) throughput this paper.
+To improve training efficiency, several techniques are employed.
+The training data is fed to the model in mini batches, which leverages the high throughput of the parallel processing in the graphics processing units (GPUs) and minimizes the latency in memory copying.
+In the programming of NumPy-based OFDM transmitter and fading modules, data processing is vectorized and large loops are avoided.
+The learning rate is decayed exponentially for fine-tuning as the training proceeds.
+The random training labels and corresponding training data are generated online rather than feeding a pre-generated training dataset repeatedly.
+Therefore, we use an \textit{iteration} instead of an epoch (a full training pass over the entire dataset) to describe the outermost loop in training.
+An early stop mechanism is employed on top of a maximum number of training iterations to end the training if the key performance metric (i.e., BER) has not improved after a fixed number of iterations.